 The situation with Covid-19 is still impossible to predict with 100% accuracy.
-All we can do is to make an educated guess of what we think will be the most likely outcome in 2021.
-If things change for the better in 2021 then we will revise our plans accordingly.
+All we can do is to make an educated guess of what we think will be the most likely outcome in 2022.
+If things change for the better in 2022 then we will revise our plans accordingly.
 We must assume that each client must be at least 1 metre apart and wearing a face mask.
 That means that the small enclosures at this venue will now only accommodate two persons photographing at any one time.
 This means that we are extremely compromised on the costs of running this workshop.
-The costs of overnight accommodation and the food for the animals now have to be split two ways instead of seven ways.
+The costs of the food for the animals now have to be split three ways instead of seven ways.
 Whereas we are happy to absorb a certain amount of these extra expenses we cannot run workshops at a loss.
-The price for running a workshop for just TWO clients will now be £199.00.
-We will happily reduce the cost of the workshop to £169 if THREE photographers can be catered for.
+The price for running a workshop for just THREE clients will now be £199.00.
+We will happily reduce the cost of the workshop to £169 if FOUR photographers can be catered for.
 Sandwiches and snacks will not be provided while this pandemic exists.
 It will be safer if you bring your own food for lunch.

 Max.
 THREE Photographers on this Workshop

-You will have an amazing day with just TWO people photographing at any one time.
+You will have an amazing day with just THREE people photographing at any one time.
 We have only run a workshop here once before with that number of photographers (at a big premium) and the clients had a wonderful experience.
 The number of photographers on this workshop pre Covid-19 was SEVEN.
 You will have sole access to the entire venue.

 Cat Survival Trust, Hertfordshire